ilvn/feeps202/README.md

 The original implementation of TweetFIPS202 is in the [9t](9t) folder.

-You can verify all three implementations with the provided test program.
-Use `make 9`, `make 8` or `make 7` to build a specific implementation or simply `make` to build all three at once.
+You can verify all three verisons by the provided test program.
+Use `make 9`, `make 8` or `make 7` to build a particular implementation or only `make` to build all three at once.

 That's all I have to say about that.